sanjar-notes/python/README.md

-These are extensive Python3 notes that I created when learning Python(in an organized way this time).
+These are extensive Python3 notes that I created when learning Python(in an organized way this time 🙃️).

 It contains almost all of the usual stuff in Python3.
 I know C++ and have shortened some topics where Python3 and C++ are equivalent.